leeola/koding-unofficial/contents/guides/setting-up-ftp/index.md

 on any VM other than your first, please see the Manual Installation section below.

-1. First, we are going we are going to go to the [koding/Apps](https://koding.com/Apps) listing, and click the [PureFTPd Installer](https://koding.com/Apps/pureftpd-installer).
+1. First, we are going to go to the [koding/Apps](https://koding.com/Apps) listing, and click the [PureFTPd Installer](https://koding.com/Apps/pureftpd-installer).
 Next, click the **"Install Now"** button in the upper left.